mkwng/companion-constructor/README.md

 - Create a const array of variant string names
 - Export the list as a type

+In attributes/index.ts...

+- Import it and add it to attributes
+- If it's selectable, add it to selectableAttributes and selectableAttributesArray

 In type.ts...

 - At types.ts, add it to AttributeType